 What are black lines on nails?

-Black lines on nails, also called melanonychia, are usually benign and not a cause for concern.
+Black lines on nails, called melanonychia, are usually benign and not a cause for concern.
 They can be caused by certain types of medications, trauma to the nail, or simply an overproduction of melanin in the nail.

-In rare cases, melanonychia can be a sign of skin cancer, so it is important to be aware of any changes in your nails and to see a doctor if you have any concerns.
+In rare cases, melanonychia can be a sign of skin cancer, so it is essential to be aware of any changes in your nails and to see a doctor if you have any concerns.

 Could a black line on nails cause Splinter Hemorrhages?